ids-s1-21/code-along-08/pubs.md

 11 November 2021

-This week’s data come from the UK’s [Office for National Statistics](https://www.ons.gov.uk/).
-We will be using the following
+This week’s data come from the UK’s [Office for National Statistics](https://www.ons.gov.uk/) (ONS).
+We will be using the following datasets:
-datasets:

 -   [Public houses and bars by local authority](https://www.ons.gov.uk/businessindustryandtrade/business/activitysizeandlocation/datasets/publichousesandbarsbylocalauthority)